VikasMeshram2708/SlamBook/README.md

 * [x] Don't show the profile link on navbar unless the user is logged in.

 * [x] Prevent the user form directly going to profile page.

+* [x] Show Bootstrrap Alerts when the user Sign Up or Sign In.

+* [x] When the User Sign UP or Sign In show the bootstrap alert for 3 second and then redirect to respective nav Items.

 * [] Enable Browser side validtions.